dmstfctn/network-ensemble-conductor/README.md

+# Note
+> This no longer seems to work (on macOS 10.13.6) but did work on macOS 10.10 with nwjs 0.12.2.
+It's likely something small, but would need some time to fix.
+It remains here mostly for reference.

 # Network Ensemble

 MacOS only for now (due to permissions requirements and wifi card specifics).
 Linux is a possibility, Windows will probably never happen.